Whether you’re completely new to social media marketing or just need to update your strategy, we’ve got you covered with this step-by-step guide.

 Let’s face it, social media marketing is time-consuming, and there just aren’t enough hours in the day to keep up – even if you’re a dedicated manager of your company’s social media accounts.
 That’s why social media management tools are a marketer’s best friend.

-Social media management tools enable you to schedule posts for publication ahead of time, manage conversations and engagement, and track and analyze responses to your strategies to gauge whether your objectives are being met.
+Social media management tools enable you to schedule posts for publication ahead of time, manage conversations and engagement, and track and analyze data and responses to your strategies to gauge whether your objectives are being met.

 Regularly tracking and analyzing data allows you to tweak your strategy to be as effective as possible, course-correcting when results are poor or doubling down on efforts that are successful.